 [Plaza social app for cities developed and designed by Yalantis.
 Check it out on Dribbble]

-The majority of social networking apps are profile-centric.
-For developers, this means that a database with personal details of the app’s members is at the core of social network app development.
+The first thing new users create on a social media platform is their profiles.
+For developers, this means that a database with personal details of the app’s users is at the core of social network app development.

-The easiest way to build a user profile is to connect the app to social networks that users are already using.
-For example, basic profile data can be retrieved via REST API calls from social networks such as LinkedIn, Google+, Twitter, and Facebook.
-As an alternative, users can also enter an email and password to sign up, but this requires more work, so people may be less inclined to choose this option.
+The easiest way to build a user profile is to connect an app to social networks that users are already using.
+For example, basic profile data can be retrieved via REST API calls from LinkedIn, Google+, Twitter, and Facebook.
+As an alternative, users can enter an email and password to sign up, but this requires more time and effort, so people may be less inclined to choose this option.

-Profiles are something that individuals use to express themselves, so an app should provide some tools that can help personalize them.
-I can think of at least five ways how this can be done:
+People use profiles to express themselves, so an app should provide some tools to personalize them.
+For example, here are five ways your app users can personalize their profiles:

-As I’ve already mentioned, most social apps are profile-centric, though some well-known sites are exceptions to this rule.
-YouTube, for example, is all about user-uploaded videos, Flickr is centered around uploading photos instead of posting status updates, and Medium is a social platform for content sharing (even though it looks like a publishing platform).
-In other words, social networks aren’t born equal.
-Many are focused on user-generated content.
+Profiles are important, but at the end of the day, people use social networks to share and discover content.
+YouTube, for example, is all about user-uploaded videos.
+Instagram users share photos and videos and can live stream videos.
+Flickr is centered around uploading photos instead of posting status updates, and Medium is a social platform for content sharing (even though it looks like a publishing platform).

-A feed is almost required for a social network to be engaging.
-Content that shows up in a feed can be either shared by an app’s users in the form of user-generated stories, user-uploaded audio, video, presentations, or photos, or curated by an app’s administrators.
+A feed is a must for a social network to be engaging.
+Content that shows up in a feed can be shared by a social media app’s users in the form of user-generated stories, user-uploaded audio, video, presentations, and photos.
+Content also can be curated by an app’s administrators.

-Sharing of content in a social network motivates people to use the social network.
-Based on people’s motives I divide user-generated content that may appear in a feed as follows:
+Sharing content motivates people to use a social network.
+Based on people’s reasons for sharing, we can divide user-generated content as follows.

 1. What’s up?

-This is what I call content that users post to let their friends know where they are and what they’re doing.
-The most common form of letting others know “what’s up” is by tagging a location to the post.
-Technically this can be easily implemented with the help of location APIs that retrieve a device’s location from GPS and mobile network providers.
+This is the type of content users post to let their friends know where they are and what they’re doing.
+The most common way of letting others know what’s up is by tagging a location.
+This can easily be implemented with the help of location APIs that retrieve a device’s location from GPS and mobile network providers.

-Location data can be used for monetization because with this information social network app developers can predict potential actions and, based on that, recommend certain benefits like coupons or concert tickets, for example.
+Location data can be used for monetization because with this information social network app developers can predict potential actions and, based on that, recommend things like coupons or concert tickets.
 However, there are growing concerns over the lack of privacy controls when it comes to location information.

-Status updates, photos, and videos posted to the app’s timeline indulge people’s desire to express themselves.
+Status updates, photos, and videos posted to an app’s timeline indulge people’s desire to express themselves.
 Most successful social apps do the following to satisfy this desire:

-For example, Instagram has awesome filters that make their app catchy, VSCOcam targets professional photographers, and SoundCloud offers aspiring musicians an easy way to get their music out there.
+For example, Instagram has awesome filters that make their app catchy, VSCO targets professional photographers, and SoundCloud offers aspiring musicians an easy way to get their music out there.

-Even if users of a social app don’t actually create content but copy and paste it from other sources, this can also be seen as user-generated content, because sharing other people’s thoughts is also a form of self-expression.
-For example, I use Twitter for posting links not only to my articles but to those written by other people as well, and I think Twitter is the best social network ever created.
+Even if users of a social app don’t actually create content but copy and paste it from other sources, this can also be seen as user-generated content because sharing other people’s thoughts is also a form of self-expression.
+For example, many people use Twitter to post links not only to content they’ve created but to content created by other people and media companies.

-User-posted content can catalyze vital growth for a social network.
-However, the very nature of user-generated content requires a sizable existing community before it can drive engagement.
+User-posted content can catalyze growth for a social network.
+However, the very nature of user-generated content means a platform needs a sizable community before this content can drive engagement.

 This type of content feeds on people’s desire to look good.
-I’d also include here content that allows users to get some explicit (or implicit) rewards for their activities.
-Special statuses, badges, levels, and tangible rewards like vouchers are different ways an app can trigger the common social incentive to be better than peers.
+It also allows users to get some explicit (or implicit) rewards for their activities.
+Special statuses, badges, levels, and tangible rewards like vouchers are different ways an app can trigger the common social desire to be better than one’s peers.
 Swarm, for example, uses badges to boost user check-ins.

 No matter what content gets into the feed, it should offer some sort of interactions to engage and retain users.
-Interactions are reviews, ratings, comments, highlights, likes, shares, and so on.
-Every time an interaction happens, a user gets a push notification which prompts them to open the app.
-What’s more, interactions are one way to increase connections in a social app.
+Interactions include reviews, ratings, comments, highlights, likes, and shares.
+Every time an interaction happens, a user can get a push notification that prompts them to open the app.
+What’s more, interactions increase connections in a social app.

 [Feeds in the Plaza app]

-Be it following, friending or some other term, there needs to be a way for the users of a social network to connect with each other.
-Let’s look at how we can establish new connections:
+Whether it’s called following, friending, or something else, there should be a way for the users of a social network to connect with each other.
+Let’s look at how you can help users establish new connections:

 1. Content-based connections

 Content is king, especially when it comes to growing audiences and building relationships.
 How exactly does content increase connections in a social app?
 Through users.
-Users build connections through sharing and interacting with content.
+Users build connections by sharing and interacting with content.
 However, users engage with content in different ways.
-Here are three different user types:
+Here are three different types of users:

-Explorer.
-These people like to discover content, so we should give them multiple feeds.
-One of these feeds may include only the content generated by the user’s friends, and another may feature trending content that gets promoted across the whole network.
+- Explorer.
+These people like to discover content, so you should give them multiple feeds.
+One of these feeds may include only content generated by the user’s friends, and another may feature trending content that gets promoted across the whole network.

-Talker.
+- Talker.
 You guessed it!
-These folks like talking, so implement comments to help them inject their voice into an ongoing conversation and thus get attention from others.
+These folks like talking, so implement comments to help them inject their voice into the ongoing conversation and get attention.

-Admirer.
-Do you also have friends on Facebook that like everything they see?
-That’s an aggressive type, but all of us can be admirers from time to time.
-Favorites, likes or retweets as Twitter calls them are interactions that today’s users are looking for.
-“Favoriting” other people’s content amplifies the value of the post, and can incite a person who “likes” it to connect with the post’s author.
+- Admirer.
+Do you have friends on Facebook who like everything they see?
+All of us can be admirers from time to time.
+Favorites, likes, or retweets (as Twitter calls them) are interactions that today’s users are looking for.
+Favoriting other people’s content amplifies the value of a post, and can incite a person who likes it to connect with the post’s author.

-Searcher.
-They are close to explorers but with one difference – searchers know what they are looking for.
+- Searcher.
+They’re close to explorers but with one difference – searchers know what they’re looking for.
 Hashtags are a great news feed sorting mechanism pioneered by Twitter.
-They work remarkably well for growing user following.
+They work remarkably well for growing a user following.

 Maybe connecting people can go beyond digital boundaries?
-Sending event invitations or using tickets as an explicit reward can be a source of revenue for a social app, and also a source of new connections for users.
-In the age of everything digital, events are a great chance for an app to move online communication into real world settings.
-One of our recent projects, a collaborative social planning app, is an excellent example of an app that is centered around events and connecting people in real life.
+If you’re wondering how to make a social media app and keep it in touch with reality, an event-based app might be a good option.
+Sending event invitations or using tickets as explicit rewards can be a source of revenue for a social app and also a source of new connections for users.
+In the age of everything digital, events are a great chance for an app to move online communication into real-world settings.
+One of our recent projects, the Proreel app, is centered around filming events, castings, and connecting people in real life.

 4. Social networks

 With user permission, connections can be mined from Facebook, Twitter, LinkedIn, Google+, and other popular social networks.
-Until recently, Facebook allowed app developers to retrieve friend lists.
+Previously, Facebook allowed app developers to retrieve friend lists.
 Now, however, you can only send invitations to connect to your Facebook friends who are already registered in the app.
 As a work-around, you can create a page for your app on Facebook and use it to invite people to download your app.

 5. Address book

-By connecting to an email client, an app can let users send invites to their friends (after all, social networks work best when your friends also use them)!
-The letter can include a template with text or the message can be composed by users.
+By connecting to an email client, an app can let users send invites to their friends (after all, social networks work best when friends also use them)!
+These invites can include a template with text or can be composed by users.
 Click here to see how to implement this on Android.
-For iOS apps we can use a standard MFMailComposeViewController class.
+For iOS apps, we can use a standard MFMailComposeViewController class.

-The same message with an invitation to download the app can be sent by SMS to people from user’s address book.
-While we use MFMailComposeViewController class for email, the iOS framework provides another class named MFMessageComposeViewController for handling text messages iPhones.
+The same message with an invitation to download the app can be sent by SMS to people from a user’s address book. iOS provides a class named MFMessageComposeViewController for handling text messages on iPhones and iPads.
 Click here to see an implementation of this functionality on Android.

 Social apps typically let users search by usernames or full names.
 But we can add filters that narrow down search results.
-The filters may include location, sex, interests, jobs, or any other information that is associated with a profile.
+These filters may include location, gender, interests, jobs, or any other information associated with a profile.

 Now that we’re through with the most important features, we can also look at other helpful functionality that a social app can include.

-The vast majority of social networks provide chats and group conversations that bring users back to the social network.
-There are a lot of third party services that can be used to develop real time chats.
+Today, messaging and chats are a must for lots of apps, not just for social networks.
+Your social network app wouldn’t be fully equipped without this feature.
+There are a lot of third-party services that can be used to develop real-time chat functionality, so you don’t necessarily have to build a messenger from scratch.
 One of these services is Layer.
-We used it in some of our recent social media app development projects, including in the Plaza app for iPhone.
-Layer allows users to talk with chat, voice, or video messaging and is really easy to integrate.
+We’ve used it in some of our recent social media app development projects, including in the Plaza app for iPhone.
+Layer allows users to talk with chat, voice, and video messaging and is really easy to integrate.

 Added value content

 This content is something that makes money on social networks.
-It can enrich profiles and offer additional functionality or advertising possibilities.
-Some of this content may get into a social app through partnerships with content providers (e.g. game developers, artists).
+Value-added content can enrich profiles and offer additional functionality or advertising possibilities.
+Some of this content may get into a social app through partnerships with content providers (game developers, artists, and others).

-You can check out Meemo.me, Picocandy, and Rokolabs for examples of added value content.
+You can check out Picocandy and Rokolabs for examples of value-added content.
 These platforms offer stickers and other virtual products.
-Most of the content providers don’t only sell stickers to you, they also get a revenue share.
-Alternatively, you can create your own custom stickers just by hiring a designer with an illustration background.
+Most content providers don’t only sell stickers; they also get a revenue share.
+Alternatively, you can create your own custom stickers.

-Your requirements for backend development should be based upon the desired performance.
-What if you have 1 million users at a time?
+Your requirements for backend development should be based on the desired performance.
+What if you have one million users at a time?
 What kind of backend infrastructure would you need?
-We typically suggest using Ruby on Rails, or a number of MVC PHP frameworks which can speed up the development process while meeting your requirements for app performance.
+We typically suggest using Ruby on Rails, which can speed up development while meeting your performance requirements.

-Speaking of databases, you can choose between SQLite, MySQL, PostgreSQL, or NoSQL databases such as MongoDB.
-We recommend that you use MySQL or PostgreSQL for your social networking app development.
+You can choose between SQLite, MySQL, PostgreSQL, or NoSQL databases such as MongoDB.
+We recommend that you use MySQL or PostgreSQL for your social networking app.

-One more important part of the social app development is an admin panel.
-Its main purpose is support for the app’s users.
-If, for example, a user has a question about the app, he or she can address it to the project admin right from the app.
-The admin panel offers possibilities for viewing all questions and sending answers to users in real time.
-This functionality is especially important when the question is very specific and related to user’s history, personal stats, or payments.
+One more important part of social app development is building an admin panel.
+The main purpose of an admin panel is to support the app’s users.
+If, for example, a user has a question about the app, they can address it to the project admin right from the app.
+The admin panel lets app owners view all questions and send answers to users in real time.
+This functionality is especially important when a question is specific and related to a user’s history, personal data, or payments.